gl-eb/protocols-phtac/media.md

 1. Add 15 g of BactoAgar to roughly 900mL of MilliQ
 2. Add 37.4 g of Marine broth 2216 powder the beaker.
 Once dissolved (excluding the agar), add to 1 L bottle
 3. After autoclaving, store bottle in 50°C incubator to prevent solidifying

+## LB medium (1 liter)

+This is the Miller formulation of LB.
+For Lennox use 5 g of NaCl and for Luria use 0.5 g of NaCl

+1. Dissolve the following ingredients in 800 mL of MilliQ
+   - 10 g tryptone
+   - 5 g yeast extract
+   - 10 g NaCl
+2. Add MilliQ up to a total volume of 1 L
+3. Move medium to bottle.
+If preparing solid medium, add 15 g of agar
+4. After autoclaving, store bottle at room temperature

+## TYP medium (1 liter)

+1. Dissolve the following ingredients in 800 mL of MilliQ
+   - 16 g tryptone
+   - 16 g yeast extract
+   - 10 g NaCl
+2. Add MilliQ up to a total volume of 1 L
+3. Move medium to bottle.
+If preparing solid medium, add 15 g of agar
+4. After autoclaving, store bottle at room temperature

 ## Casitone-Tris (CTT) liquid (1 liter)